 - Jay Cutler

-And you should also consider following the Jay Cutler approach and taking a pre-workout supplement to boost your stamina and strength.
-It’s not a magic pill supplement, but small boosts make a big difference over several months.
+Additionally, consider adopting the Jay Cutler approach by taking a pre-workout supplement to enhance stamina and strength.
+While not a magic pill, these small boosts can make a significant difference over several months.

 How Big Were Jay Cutler’s Arms?

 In his prime, Jay Cutler had an arm circumference of 22.5 inches.
 It was one of his hallmark achievements that helped him win four Mr. Olympia trophies.